Shikhar Leasing & Trading Ltd.

 The company does not engaged in the business of manufacturing marketing and processingof any goods and articles.
 Accordingly it does not hold any physical inventories.
 Thusthe paragraph 3(ii) of the order is not applicable.

 3. In respect of loan given:

-According to the information and explanations given to us the company has not grantedloans secured or unsecured to the parties covered under the register maintained u/s.189of the Companies Act2013 (The Act).
-Accordingly paragraph 3(iii) of the Order is notapplicable to the Company.
+According to the information and explanations given to us the company has not givenany secured or unsecured loans to the persons covered under the register maintainedu/s.189 of the Companies Act2013 (The Act).

 16. The Company is a Non-Banking Financial Company and is required to be registeredunder section 45-IA of the Reserve Bank of India Act 1934.
 The company has obtained theregistration.